Minnesota marijuana lawyers & laws

 The government has the burden of proving identity of the alleged substance they claim to be marijuana or THC.
 They usually don’t do a lab analysis until shortly before the scheduled trial date.

-And the mixture law, designed to subvert due process, can be transformed into a weapon for the defense, in selected cases.
+And the mixture law, subversive to due process, can be transformed into a weapon for the defense, in selected cases.

 Plant-form and the resinous-form